 If you're concerned about plaque, visit your dentist.
 Your dentist can examine your mouth to determine if you have plaque, tartar or other dental problems that need to be addressed.
 If necessary, plaque can be removed safely by a trained and licensed dental hygienist.

 Plaque removal is important for good oral health, but it's not a DIY project.
-If you're worried about plaque, be sure to see your dentist and dental hygienist for safe and optimal oral healthcare treatment.
+If you're worried about plaque, be sure to see your dentist and dental hygienist for safe optimal oral healthcare treatment.